ReviewMyContract.aiReview My Contract

 — *Workers' compensation claims:* Pre-injury waivers of workers' compensation rights are void as against public policy in most states.

 OWBPA Requirements for ADEA Waivers.
 The Older Workers Benefit Protection Act (OWBPA), 29 U.S.C. § 626(f), establishes specific minimum requirements for a valid waiver of ADEA (age discrimination) claims by an employee who is 40 or older.
-If any of these requirements is not met, the ADEA waiver is void and unenforceable — even if the employee took the severance money.
+These requirements were strictly enforced by the Supreme Court in *Oubre v.
+Entergy Operations, Inc.*, 522 U.S. 422 (1998), which held that a release that fails to comply with OWBPA is void and unenforceable — and critically, the employee is not required to tender back the severance money before suing.
 The requirements are:

 The 45-Day Period for Group Layoffs.
 When a waiver is part of a group termination program — a layoff affecting two or more employees — the consideration period extends from 21 days to 45 days.
 Additionally, OWBPA requires the employer to provide written disclosure of: (a) the class of employees covered by the program; (b) the eligibility factors for the program; (c) any applicable time limits; and (d) the job titles and ages of all individuals selected for the program (and those not selected in the same decisional unit).
 This disclosure requirement is designed to allow employees to assess whether age was a factor in the selection process.

 "Unknown Claims" Waivers.
 Many releases include language releasing "unknown claims" or "claims that Employee does not know or suspect to exist."
 California Civil Code § 1542 — and similar statutes in other states — provides that a general release does not extend to unknown claims that the releasing party does not know or suspect to exist at the time of the release.
-California employers must include a specific Section 1542 waiver to release unknown claims; some other states have similar provisions.
-If your release includes a waiver of unknown claims and you are in California, the employer should include a specific § 1542 carve-out waiver.
+California employers must include a specific Section 1542 waiver to release unknown claims.
 The inclusion of this waiver is legally significant and should not be overlooked.

 What to Do

-Immediately upon receiving a severance agreement, identify whether you are 40 or older — if so, OWBPA requires at minimum 21 days to consider (45 days in a group layoff), 7 days to revoke after signing, and an express recommendation to consult an attorney.
-Regardless of age, use whatever consideration period you have to: (1) have an employment attorney review the release language; (2) identify any potential claims (discrimination, retaliation, unpaid wages) that would be extinguished; (3) confirm that claims you cannot waive (EEOC charges, unemployment, workers' comp, vested ERISA benefits) are properly preserved.
-If the release is overly broad or unclear about what is preserved, request revisions before signing.
+Immediately upon receiving a severance agreement, identify whether you are 40 or older — if so, OWBPA (29 U.S.C. § 626(f)) requires at minimum 21 days to consider (45 days in a group layoff), 7 days to revoke after signing, and an express recommendation to consult an attorney.
+Under Oubre v.
+Entergy Operations (1998), a defective OWBPA waiver is void even if you kept the severance money.
+Regardless of age, confirm that claims you cannot waive (EEOC charges, unemployment, workers' comp, vested ERISA benefits) are properly preserved.
+If the release is overly broad, request revisions before signing.

 04High Importance